Natural Language Processing Tasks with Hugging Face

-Natural Language Processing Models
+Natural Language Processing (NLP) Models in Hugging Face

-Table Question Answering
+Table Question Answering Examples

 We will use the pipeline for Table Question Answering.
 We will create simple synthetic data.
 The table will display the names of the products and the number of products.